Should You Be Taking Vitamin D? Vitamin D and Immunity, Best Foods for Vitamin D, and More

 Why Most of Us Should Be Taking Vitamin D

-There are a number of potential reasons for this, but the most likely culprit is twofold: first, it’s very difficult to get vitamin D through diet alone; and second, many of us don’t get enough of the right kind of sunlight needed to synthesize the vitamin (plus most Americans aren’t taking vitamin D supplements).
-See, it’s not just any old kind of sunlight that produces vitamin D: we can only make vitamin D from only ultraviolet light with a wavelength of between 290 and 310 nanometers.
+• Limited sun exposure.
+Many of us don’t get enough of the right kind of sunlight needed to synthesize Vitamin D. See, it’s not just any old kind of sunlight that produces vitamin D: we can only make vitamin D from only ultraviolet light with a wavelength of between 290 and 310 nanometers.
 To make matters worse, light of that wavelength doesn’t even penetrate the atmosphere in the north during the winter, making vitamin D deficiency even more widespread.
 Plus, all that sunscreen we dutifully wear to prevent skin cancer can further minimize vitamin D synthesis.

 Because vitamin D plays such an important role in the health of our bones and immune system, vitamin D deficiency is no joke.
 Not having adequate vitamin D levels has been associated with an increased risk of autoimmune conditions and increased susceptibility to infection and disease.
 It can also do harm to your bones, leading to bone loss, soft bones and other bone disorders in adults, and bone deformities in children.

 Vitamin D deficiency can also have repercussions outside of immunity or bones.
 It’s been associated with respiratory diseases like COPD and asthma, as well as high blood pressure and diabetes.
 As one professor and researcher told the Wall Street Journal, “I could make a list of 50 diseases.
 If you are D-deficient, then you have a higher risk of all these diseases.”
-In other words, most people really need to be taking vitamin D.

 Now that we’ve established how essential vitamin D is, you probably want to know how to make sure you have adequate vitamin D levels.
-The two best ways to get vitamin D, hands-down, are getting sunlight and taking vitamin D supplements.
+The two best ways to get vitamin D, hands-down, are sunlight and supplements.
 To get vitamin D from the sun, it’s best to go out midday, when UVB rays are the strongest and you don’t need to be out as long to make enough vitamin D (but remember, if you live in a northern latitude you can’t get vitamin D from the sun during the winter).
-In terms of taking vitamin D supplements, there are tons of great options available.

 The Best Foods for Vitamin D

 Diet isn’t one of the primary sources of vitamin D, because it occurs naturally in so few foods.
-That’s why you’ll see a lot of products — particularly dairy products and cereals — fortified with vitamin D. So while you should definitely getting sunlight and taking vitamin D supplements, you can still get a good amount of it from certain foods.
-The best foods for vitamin D are:
+That’s why you’ll see a lot of products —particularly dairy products and cereals—fortified with vitamin D. So while you should definitely turn to supplements and sunlight for the bulk of your vitamin D, you can still get a good amount of it from certain foods.

 It’s also important to note that vitamin D is fat-soluble, so even if you’re eating all of the best foods for vitamin D, you won’t actually absorb the nutrient unless you eat it with some fat.
 So if you’re looking to get vitamin D from mushrooms, for instance, make sure you cook them in some oil or eat them with another fatty food, like avocado.

-The WellBe Takeaway: What to Remember About Vitamin D
+The WellBe Takeaway on Vitamin D

 The amount of vitamins, minerals, and other nutrients your body needs can be quite confusing, and it’s easy to get overwhelmed and not think much about it.
 With many nutrients, as long as you eat a varied and healthy diet rich in plants, that’s perfectly fine!
 But vitamin D is different.
 Fortunately, you don’t have to remember everything about vitamin D and how it works.
 Here are the key takeaways about the so-called sunshine vitamin: